Cal fires athletic department employee after investigation

 The assistant director of student services, Muqtar had been working for the university for more than 25 years, the school said.

-”Our thoughts are with the survivors and providing them with the resources they need through the healing process,” the school said in a statement. ”No one should be subject to unwanted advances or verbal or physical abuse, and we encourage any member of our campus community who has experienced sexual violence or sexual assault to reach out for help, which can include counseling, academic accommodations, information about the reporting process, and more.”
+”Our thoughts are with the survivors and providing them with the resources they need through the healing process,” the school said. ”No one should be subject to unwanted advances or verbal or physical abuse, and we encourage any member of our campus community who has experienced sexual violence or sexual assault to reach out for help, which can include counseling, academic accommodations, information about the reporting process, and more.”

-Clarendon was at Cal from 2009 to 2013.
+Clarendon was at Cal from 2009-13.
 When she filed the lawsuit, Clarendon posted on Twitter: ”It feels there is a big level of responsibility there for me, to make sure this doesn’t continue.
 And he doesn’t continue to harm other people.”

 —